siegfried-ehret-sonarsource/beulogue/README.md

 ---
 title: My title
 date: 2019-05-07
+description: A small description
 ---

 # My content...
 ```

-The following properties are valid front-matter:
+The following properties are all mandatory:

-- `title`: The title for your content item.
+- `title`: the title for your content item.
 - `date`: a point in time, used to sort your content items ([more info on the format](https://yaml.org/type/timestamp.html)).
+- `description`: a small description, used for the rss feed for example.

 #### Multilingual site

-:warning: currently, a single language will end up in the language folder, I'll fix that.

 As explained in the Configuration part, you need at least one language, useful for the `lang` attribute for example.